 **COVID-19 specific information**

 Accentuation of barriers to access health, social-economic support and wider participation are increasingly seen linked to COVID-19 responses.
 Pay specific attention to:

-- deprioritization of persons with disabilities for available health services: make sure that our emergency measures do not lead to disruption of vital social services (e.g. personal assistance, rehabilitation), insurance schemes and essential medicines for persons with disabilities.
-Therefore, ensure our services delivery include persons with disabilities during your assessments, any type of distributions or cash transfer, and throughout the whole response implementation, including monitoring and evaluation.
+- Make sure that emergency responses do not lead to disruption of vital social services (e.g. personal assistance, rehabilitation), insurance schemes and essential medicines for persons with disabilities.
+Therefore, ensure services delivery include persons with disabilities during your assessments, any type of distributions or cash transfer, and throughout the whole response implementation, including monitoring and evaluation.

 ADCAP - CBM, Help Age and Handicap International.
 Humanitarian inclusion standards for older people and people with disabilities, 2018.